This post may contain affiliate links.

 Making lip balm at home is a fun project for adults and kids alike – it is a great entry point into making homemade beauty projects and can be individualized in many ways.
 We love making beeswax lip balm with lots of all-natural ingredients; it feels amazing on the lips and doesn’t add anything toxic.

 Making lip balm can also take some finesse when ending up with a final product you’ll love.
-You want it to feel good going on your lips, do its job well, and – while you’re at it – taste and smell pleasing.
+You want it to feel good on your lips, do its job well, and taste and smell pleasing while at it.

 As a bonus, homemade lip balm isn’t always just for lips.
 We use our homemade beeswax and honey lip balm on cuts and scrapes, too!

 After much practice making lip balm, I’m happy to share this recipe that balances all those goals!

 Choosing Your Lip Balm Ingredients

 Making good lip balm is all about balancing wax (in our case, beeswax) with the right amount of oils.
-Use organic, high quality beeswax that is safe for cosmetics like these pellets from Sky Organics, or better yet see if you can get beeswax directly from a local beekeeper or from an online seller by our friend Starla at Misty Meadows Apiary & Homestead!
+Use organic, high-quality beeswax that is safe for cosmetics like these pellets from Sky Organics, or better yet, see if you can get beeswax directly from a local beekeeper or an online seller by our friend Starla at Misty Meadows Apiary & Homestead!

 You can use fancy oils that are more expensive, but I have had success using readily available oils like coconut and olive oil.
-You can buy high quality organic oils like these at the grocery store and start your project right away!
-I recommend neutral tasting coconut oil because I don’t love the smell of coconut competing with my beeswax but if you love the coconut aroma by all means go ahead and use it!
+You can buy high-quality organic oils like these at the grocery store and start your project immediately!

 You can also consider adding cosmetic-safe essential oils like peppermint or even chocolate if you want to mix up your flavors.